ioBroker/ioBroker.vis/README.md

 - `round(N)` - round the value with N places after point, e.g. 34.678;round(1) => 34.7
 - `hex` - convert value to hexadecimal value.
 All letters are lower cased.
 - `hex2` - convert value to hexadecimal value.
 All letters are lower cased.
 If value less 16, so the leading zero will be added.
-- `HEX` - same as hex, but upper cased.
+- `HEX` - same as hex, but upper-cased.
-- `HEX2` - same as hex2, but upper cased.
+- `HEX2` - same as hex2, but upper-cased.
 - `date` - format date according to given format.
 Format is the same as in [iobroker.javascript](https://github.com/iobroker/iobroker.javascript/blob/master/README.md#formatdate)
-- `min(N)` - if value is less than N, take the N, elsewise value
+- `min(N)` - if value is less than N, take the N, else value
-- `max(M)` - if value is greater than M, take the M, elsewise value
+- `max(M)` - if value is greater than M, take the M, else value
 - `sqrt` - square root
 - `pow(n)` - power of N.
 - `pow` - power of 2.